ManonLef/To-Do-App/resources and notes/notes.md

 - [x] add button to open project add form:
   - [x] on click of that button:
     - [x] open form
-    - [x] add eventlistener (was not needed since the element is already there)
+    - [x] add event listener (was not needed since the element is already there)
 - [ ] add color/style to current project in project list

 ## 20230330
 - [x] rename task form submit class
-- [ ] empty task form on submit
+- [x] empty task form on submit
 - [x] reorganize task container to mirror project setup
-- [ ] add button to add task (check workflow project hide/unhide)
+- [ ] add button to add task (check workflow project hide/un-hide)
-  - [x] add addTaskicon function
+  - [x] add `addTaskicon` function
-  - [ ] add hide and unhide functionality for form when clicking the button
+  - [ ] add hide and un-hide functionality for form when clicking the button
 - [ ] edit actions upon task submit
   - [ ] remove description for now
 - [ ] add checked task styling
 - [ ] create function(s) to edit a task
   - [ ] think through the workflow and perhaps start with just the taskname or checkmark first
+- add color to task div based on priority